For processing data within the context of our online system and making contact via contact forms and email newsletters

 We need a legal basis to process your data art.
 6 GDPR presents a non-exclusive list of legal bases.
 Per art.
 6 GDPR, processing is permitted when:

-We store the date and time of the page view and the page from which you called up our page.
+We save the date and time of the page view and the page from which you have retrieved our website.
 We do not save other personal data, unless you log in.